Spatially Derived Clusters

 seurat_processed <- readRDS("data/seurat_processed.RDS")

-Before we jump in and use the RunBanksy() function, we first need to understand the inputs required and prepare our Seurat object accordingly.
+Before we jump in and use the RunBanksy() function, we first need to understand the inputs required.
+In doing so, we will update our Seurat object to include information required by the algorithm.

 Parameter Description